acrenwelge/Portfolio-Reference-Documents/index.md

 * Check your revature.net email.
 If your portfolio is rejected, you will receive an email with comments on changes to be made
 * Be aware of submission deadlines for Phase 1 and 2

-Also, a note on writing.
-As a developer, you may not think of yourself as a writer.
-You use GUIs and the command line and code to deliver business value - what does writing a portfolio have to do with that and why is it important?
-In reality, being a developer requires communicating in many ways, including writing.
-The code you write must be clear, concise, and understandable to others who you are working with.
-You have to follow the rules of the programming language you use.

-Writing about yourself, your projects, or your skills on your portfolio is similar.
-[Follow correct grammar and spelling](https://www.grammarly.com/), [capitalize appropriately](https://www.grammarly.com/blog/capitalization-rules/), and make your sentences flow logically together.
-Be concise - cut out extra fluff just like you would refactor your code to make it simpler and more straightforward.
-Remember, your portfolio is the first impression that your interviewer will have of you!

 ### Name & Title
 Check that your full name in the top left corner is accurate.
 Please contact `support@revature.com` if it is not.
 Select your title based on your particular training track (see tech stack guidelines below).

 Additionally, you may upload a professional headshot to your RevaturePro profile.
 This is optional.
 If you do upload your headshot, it will appear on your portfolio next to your name.
 We will review any headshots for professionalism.

 ### About Me
 The About Me section should be divided into several sections:
 * Background: 1-2 paragraphs (paragraph should be 3-5 full sentences)
   * Describe yourself, your background, make it unique and personal
-  * Should be mostly nontechnical (the rest of the portfolio is about your tech skills)
+  * Should be mostly nontechnical (the rest of the portfolio is about your tech skills), but mention any skills at a high level
   * Can include talking about your educational experience or any prior work experiences (technical, or non-technical)
 * Interesting Facts About Myself
   * This should be in bullet point format
   * 3-5 facts